opixelum/finance-news-sentiment-classifier/README.md

-# Finance News Sentiments Classifier
+# Finance News Sentiment Classifier

-Tells if a finance news is either negative, neutral or positive.
+Tells if finance news is either negative, neutral or positive.